Log4j – Experts speak of«Internet apocalypse»

 If the vulnerability is not fixed, attackers could use it to take over servers, applications, and devices and to penetrate corporate networks.
 There are already reports of malware, ransomware, and other automated threats actively exploiting this vulnerability.

 The attack threshold for this vulnerability is very low.
 All an attacker needs to do is enter a simple string into a chat window.
-The vulnerability is exploited before authentication, which means an attacker does not need to log into a vulnerable system to overcome the vulnerability and trick the system.
+The vulnerability is exploited before authentication.
+This means an attacker does not need to log into a vulnerable system to overcome the vulnerability and trick the system.
 In other words, expect to be vulnerable to attack.

 What steps should cybersecurity leaders take to protect the enterprise?